unyt-org/uix/docs/manual/04 Components.md

 The `blankTemplate` function allows you to create an element with complete control over attributes and children.
 Unlike `template`, children defined in JSX are not automatically appended to the root element of the template, and HTML attributes defined in JSX are not automatically set for the root element.

-All attributes and the children are available in the props argument of the generator function.
+All attributes and children are available in the props argument of the generator function.
 ```tsx
 import { blankTemplate } from "uix/html/template.ts";